shiveenp/bluhrg/source/resume/index.md

 My day to day role includes, but is not limited to:

-- Working closely with product owners and user experience designers to lay the roadmap for building new and existing services
+- Working closely with product owners and user experience designers to lay the roadmap for building new and existing services that meet client needs while at the same time maintaining product growth trajectory.`
-- Doing initial large impact MVP product build
+- Doing initial large impact pre-MVP/MVP product build before handing it off to feature teams.
-- Coaching and mentoring software engineers across all levels
+- Coaching and mentoring software engineers across all levels.

 ## Grow Super — Lead Software Engineer
 July 2019 — December 2019